Lordwill1/todo-list/README.md

     * The application is built into a production-ready container.
 * **Test:**
     * Tests are done using Jest unit tests, which will be executed to the application that has just been built.
-    * If any of the test failed, the pipeline will stop immediately and returns an error.
+    * If any of the tests fail, the pipeline will stop immediately and return an error.
 * **AWS Authentication:**
     * Authenticates to your AWS account
 * **Push Image to AWS ECR:**
-    * The built docker image will be pushed into AWS
+    * The built Docker Image will be pushed into AWS
     * Uses AWS ECR for storing the Docker images
 * **Containerization & Deployment:**
-    * The built application are dockerized and deployed to the server environment
+    * The built application is dockerized and deployed to the server environment
     * In this project, we use EC2 (Elastic Compute Cloud) as our server infrastructure.

 <!--